tytydraco/yessleep/out/When_I_was_seventeen_a_girl_in_my_class_insisted_she_could_act_out_my_missing_friends.md

 *“You can't say that!”*

 *“What?
 It's true!
-Some sicko probably snatched them, tortured them, and buried them.
-If the killer is smart, he dismembered their bodies.
+Some sicko probably snatched them, tortured them, and buried them."*

+To my disdain, they kept going.

+*"If the killer is smart, he dismembered their bodies.
 If he's even smarter, he disintegrated what was left of them in a tub full of acid, burned their clothes, and made a break for it.”*

 *“Why do you care so much?”*

 *“I have to.
-This town is holding onto a miracle, and it's wrong.
-Missing kids are almost never found alive.
-Everyone knows that.”*
+This town is holding onto a miracle, and it's wrong.”*

-That day, I spent all afternoon with my head pressed against the cool porcelain of a toilet seat, choking on the phantom stink of sulphuric acid burning my throat.
+That day, I spent all afternoon with my head pressed against the cool porcelain of a toilet seat, puking up my bile.

 I had intentionally been ignorant to the inevitability of them being dead.